Last Updated on June 4, 2020 by Valinda Riggins Nwadike, MD, MPH

 What follows is a remarkable and insightful look into dating with an STD, the mental battle one undergoes when talking to potential partners about an infection, and learning to accept oneself despite the outcome.

 Exceptionally lovely is her introspective look at getting rejected post STD-talk.
 That’s what makes these stories so important.
-While we may experience similar things throughout living with an STD, what we take away from it can be as different as the individuals that tell the stories.
+While we may experience similar things throughout living with an STI/STD, what we take away from it can be as different as the individuals that tell the stories.
 It’s these unique and poignantly honest reactions that help us strip away misconceptions revealing what really happens once someone is diagnosed with an STD.

 In the style of MTV’s Real World, this is what happens when people with STDs stop being polite and start getting real.
 Real beautiful, if you ask me.